srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/zeromq/source/index.rst

      - 2000
      - 2100

-By building on the above the data sent between elements can be processed, manipulate and/ or visualised as per the needs of the user.
+Building on this simple example, the I/Q data sent between elements can be processed, manipulated and/ or visualised as needed.
 This would lead to a GRC architecture simliar to what is shown in the following figure.

 .. figure:: .imgs/grc_SP.png